tanfwong/rfsoc_notes/_sources/ch9/sampthm.md

   components of $x(t)$ lie within the frequency range $(\frac{f_s}{2}, f_s)$ Hz, which is often referred to as the *second Nyquist zone*.
 This is in reference to that the frequency range $[0, \frac{f_s}{2})$ Hz is called the *first Nyquist zone*.
-A pictorial illustration of a bandpass $x(t)$ with its whole $X(\omega)$ lying in the second Nyquist zone is as shown below:
+A pictorial illustration of a (real-valued)
+  bandpass $x(t)$ with its whole $X(\omega)$ lying in the second Nyquist zone is as shown below:
   ```{image} ../figs/nyqzone2.jpg